ajsmith607/memills/content/family-of-edward-hallock-mills/topics/richardson-george.md

 {{% fig "temperance/1880-02-11-Ithaca-Daily-Journal-Ithaca-NY-p4b" "350" /%}}
 {{% fig "temperance/1880-02-18-Ithaca-Daily-Journal-Ithaca-NY-p4" "350" /%}}
 </div>
-The 1900 census shows that he owned his family home in Caroline free of a mortgage, and the same was true of his house on Third Street in Ithaca.

 {{% fig "1885-08-13-Ithaca-Daily-Journal-p3" "500" /%}}
-{{% fig "george-richardson/1897-05-01-The-Ithaca-Daily-Journal-Ithaca-NY-p8" "500" /%}}

-It is interesting to note that apparently George continued working in the postoffice of E. H. Mills even after he began his own grocery business at Personius Hall.

 {{% fig "1887-05-27-The-Ithaca-Daily-Journal-p3" "500" /%}}
 {{% fig "george-richardson/1887-06-01-Ithaca-Daily-Journal-Ithaca-NY-p3" "500" /%}}

 {{% fig "mills-home/1887-12-29-Ithaca-Daily-Journal-Ithaca-NY-p3" "500" /%}}

+{{% fig "george-richardson/1897-05-01-The-Ithaca-Daily-Journal-Ithaca-NY-p8" "500" /%}}

+The 1900 census shows that he owned his family home in Caroline free of a mortgage, and the same was true of his house on Third Street in Ithaca.

 <div class="cols">
 {{% fig "george-richardson/1903-07-06-The-Ithaca-Daily-Journal-Ithaca-NY-p5" "350" /%}}